learn-co-curriculum/dsc-intervals-with-t-distribution-lab/README.md

 We can see that the calculated confidence interval includes the population mean calculated above.

-Lets run the code multiple times to see how often our estimated confidence interval covers the population mean value:
+Let's run the code multiple times to see how often our estimated confidence interval covers the population mean value:

-**Write a function using code above that takes in sample data and returns confidence intervals**
+**Write a function using the code above that takes in sample data and returns confidence intervals**